-Mandates
+Treasurv Mandates

-- The summary of compliance includes deemed appropriations.
-It is based on the assumption that annual appropriations monies are spent first (except where otherwise identified or prescribed). - 'Expenditure' refers to cash payments.
-The term 'expenditure' has been used for payments for consistency with AASB 1058 Income of Not-for-Profit Entities. - If an entity receives an equity appropriation this must also be disclosed in the summary of compliance as part of the appropriation. - 4.
-Deemed appropriations is a legal concept under the GSF Act, that does not have a corresponding financial statement line item.
-Instead, deemed appropriations may come from various sources, such as sale of goods and services, and the corresponding revenue is disclosed in the relevant sections of these items in the financial statements. - 5.
-Rows in the tables above not applicable to the entity should be deleted. - 6.
-The rows above "Total spending authority from parliamentary appropriations, other than deemed appropriations" in the table are mainly for principal departments.
+financial statement line item.
+Instead, deemed appropriations may come from various sources, such as sale of goods and services, and the corresponding revenue is disclosed in the relevant sections of these items in the financial statements 5.
+Rows in the tables above not applicable to the entity should be deleted.
+The rows above "Total spending authority from parliamentary appropriations, other than deemed consistency with AASB 1058 Income of Not-for-Profit Entities.

+as part of the appropriation.

+appropriations" in the table are mainly for principal departments.
 For agencies receiving the spending authority via cluster grants, they are often not able to distinguish the original sources of cluster grants, e.g. from the Original Appropriations or from exigency appropriations.
-Under those circumstances, cluster agencies can ignore the categories above "Total spending authority from parliamentary appropriations, other than deemed appropriations" and simply disclose the lumpsum of cluster grants as the only component of "Total spending authority from parliamentary appropriations, other than deemed appropriations".
+Under those circumstances, cluster agencies can ignore the categories above "Total spending authority from parliamentary appropriations, other than deemed appropriations" and simply disclose the lumpsum of cluster grants as the only component of "Total spending authority from parliamentary appropriations, other than deemed appropriations"